AlexCDS/Visualizer/README.md

 Use the Assets menu to change models, materials or textures.
 Double tap the lower area to open it.
 The Sliders menu can be used to modify lightning, mesh or post process values.
-Double tap the right area to open it.
+Double tap the right area to open it. <br />

 ![Assets Demo](/Screenshots/AssetsDemo.gif)
 ![Sliders Demo](/Screenshots/SlidersDemo.gif)